ivan-tkatchev/tab/README.md

 `flatten Seq * -> Seq *` -- sequences that are already flat will be returned unchanged.
 (Though at a performance cost.)

 `grep`
 : Finds regular expression matches in a string.
 The first argument is the string to match in, the second argument is the regular expression.
+Matches are returned in an array of strings.
+Regular expressions use ECMAScript syntax.
 Usage:
 `grep String String -> Arr String`

 `grepif`
 : Returns 1 if a regular expression has matches in a string, 0 otherwise.
+Calling `grepif(a,b)` is equivalent to `count(grep(a,b)) != 0u`, except much faster.
 Usage:
 `grepif String String -> UInt`.
-Calling `grepif(a,b)` is equivalent to `count(grep(a,b)) != 0u`, except much faster.

 `head`
 : Accepts a sequence and returns an equivalent sequence that is truncated to be no longer than N elements.
 See also: `skip`.